 The WSET Level 1 Award in Wines course was an all-around incredible experience.
 It’s given me a whole new understanding of wine, but also made me realise just how much I knew about wine already.
 My favourite part of the whole experience would have to be the food and wine pairing session.
 It was the perfect opportunity to put my knowledge to the test.
 Out of everything that we covered on the course, the food and wine pairing definitely felt like the most useful in everyday use.
 In fact, since taking the course, I’ve ended up picking a few bottles of wine for the table when I’ve eaten out – and they’ve gone down a treat with everyone that I’ve been out with (success!).

-Is the WSET Level 1 Award in Wines something that you’d consider doing yourself?
+Is the WSET Level 1 Award in Wines something you’d consider doing yourself?
 If you’re interested in learning more about wine then I couldn’t recommend the course enough.
 I also couldn’t recommend Jane enough!
 She made the experience so engaging which, considering it was entirely virtual, was absolutely incredible.